fawda123/potam_study/README.md

 * `spp_var.RData` variance partitioning by species, created in `all_mods.R`

-* `spp_var.RData` individual local, cliamte, spatial models for each species, used for variance partitioning
+* `spp_varmod.RData` individual local, climate, spatial models for each species, used for variance partitioning, created in `all_mods.R`

 * `wi_potam.RData` Wisconsin data, frequency occurrence of potamogeton species and supporting data for each lake